 Given the ageing population in Hong Kong, the Issuer launched the RMP in July 2011.
 A reverse mortgage under the RMP is a loan arrangement which enables elderly people to use their residential properties as collateral to borrow a stream of monthly payouts from a lender.
 The RMP provides an alternative cash flow for the elderly to improve their quality of life while staying in their own homes.
-Under the RMP, a borrower may opt to receive the monthly payouts over a fixed payment term or over his lifetime, and may also borrow lump-sum loan(s) for specific purposes.
+Under the RMP, a borrower may opt to receive the monthly payouts over a fixed payment term or over his lifetime, and may also borrow lump-sum loan(s) to suit the personal needs of the relevant borrower.
 In October 2016, the Issuer extended the RMP to cover the subsidised sale flats with unpaid land premium for eligible borrowers aged 60 or above.
 The RMP has been operated by the HKMCI since 1 May 2018.